reimagined/resolve/docs/tutorial.md

 export default ShoppingLists
 ```

 Add a new component named **MyLists**.
-This component obtains shopping list data from reSolve and use the **ShoppingLists** component to display this data.
+This component obtains shopping list data from reSolve and uses the **ShoppingLists** component to display this data.
 To obtain the data, use the **resolve-react-hooks** library's `useQuery` hook:

 **client/components/MyLists.js**